-TRAINING AND CPD
+6. TRAINING AND CPD

-6.1 At Greenholm School, we recognise the importance of ensuring teachers of RSE have an appropriate level of expertise and knowledge.
-This is achieved through internal and external training (e.g. from Cre8tive Resources), attendance at Witherslack Group PSHE and Citizenship Network Meetings and support from the school's Personal Development Lead and DSL.
+At our school, we recognise the importance of ensuring teachers of RSE have an appropriate level of expertise and knowledge.
+This is achieved through internal and external training (eg. from the Sex Education Forum), attendance at Witherslack Group PSHE and Citizenship Network Meetings and support from the school's PSHE and Citizenship Lead and DSL.